telerik/xaml-docs/controls/radsplashscreen/features/splashscreenmanager.md

 ## Settings

-RadSplashScreenManager provides several properties that allows you to set up the screen.
+RadSplashScreenManager provides several properties that allow you to set up the splash screen.

 * __StartupPosition__: A property of type Point that enables you to set the startup position of the splash screen window.
-If left empty, the splash screen is positioned centered to the application.
+If left empty, the splash screen is positioned in the center of the screen.

-* __ShowAnimation__: A property of type RadAnimation that allows you to set the animation used when the window is opening.
+* __ShowAnimation__: A property of type [RadAnimation](https://docs.telerik.com/devtools/wpf/api/telerik.windows.controls.animation.radanimation) that allows you to set the animation used when the window is opening.

-* __HideAnimation__: A property of type RadAnimation that allows you to set the animation used when the window is closing.
+* __HideAnimation__: A property of type [RadAnimation](https://docs.telerik.com/devtools/wpf/api/telerik.windows.controls.animation.radanimation) that allows you to set the animation used when the window is closing.

 	>tip Read more about this in the [Animations]({%slug radsplashscreen-features-animations%}) article.

 * __IsSplashScreenActive__: A read-only property of type bool that indicates if the splash screen is active (opened).
-If you intend to open splash screen a second time, double check if the property is __False__ otherwise an exception is thrown.
+If you intend to show the splash screen a second time, check if the property is __False__ otherwise an exception is thrown.

-* __SplashScreenDataContext__: A property of type object that is passed to the control shown in the splash screen window.
+* __SplashScreenDataContext__: A property of type object that is set as the DataContext of the control shown in the splash screen window.
 You can use it to get the default __SplashScreenDataContext__ object or replace it with any other object.

 > All those settings should be set __before the Show method__ call.